Yoni-Berihun/Yegna-Budget/README.md

 * **Mr. Allan Lenkaa** 🤝: As a Mobile App Development module lead in PLP Africa, thank you for helping me grasp real-world concepts and inspiring me to work on impactful projects.
 * **Mr. Denamo Markos** 📘: Thank you for your guidance and belief in student-led innovation.
 * **Ms. Ruth Abiti** 🌟: Your support helped me refine both the vision and the execution.
-* **My Campus Volunteers** 👥: For testing features, sharing feedback, and helping shape the app’s soul.
+* **My Campus Friends & Volunteers** 👥: For testing features, sharing feedback, and helping shape the app’s soul.